 The Victorian era still stands for prudishness and repression, but the Victorian nude should come as no surprise.
 Sure the period gawked.
 It invented the very word pornography, and it saw no reason to disentangle art from spectacle.
 Galleries may thrive now on "sensation," but the nineteenth-century drew big crowds to magic acts and carnivals.
 Lewis Carroll's photos of young girls, also included, still disturb and perplex, but he managed to get parental permission for them all.

 Even without Michel Foucault, the philosopher and historian who charted a History of Sexuality, one knows that sexuality has a history, and that history is ours as well.
 The nineteenth century all but patented art for a broad public, as well as a new feminine ideal.
 Women not only had to stand on pedestals, but they had to slim down first.
-Even the rebels back then, from Gustave Courbet with his lumpy young women to Thomas Eakins with his muscular nude photographs, play against an older sensibility.
+Even the rebels back then, from Gustave Courbet with his lumpy young women to Thomas Eakins with his muscular nude photographs and Alice Austen with her lesbian love, play against an older sensibility.
 No wonder "Exposed" feels familiar—if less like stag films now, perhaps, then like women's magazines and television.

 Art fans will feel even less surprise.
 One knows the traditional training in life drawing.
 One recognizes the high moral narratives and exposed breasts from the Pennsylvania Academy and the French Salon.
 Some demands for censorship, the curators argue, even arose from fear of a French influence.
 Still, if Gay Paree had a darker attitude to sex, not to mention better food, the Victorian nude hangs on display in England pretty much any day.
 Most works come from Tate Britain or, appropriately enough, the Victoria & Albert.
 The rest draw largely on regional museums, where they may well take pride of place.